Nobody Else

 Nobody Else is the third studio album by English boy band Take That.
 It would become Take That's last studio album to be recorded before their initial disbandment in 1996.
 The album includes the singles "Sure", "Back for Good" and "Never Forget", as well as "Sunday to Saturday", which was released in Japan only.
 "Nobody Else" won Best Album and Cover Sleeve at the 1995 Smash Hits Awards.
-The album sold six million copies worldwide.
+The album sold 6 million copies worldwide.
+It was also the last album to feature Robbie Williams before his departure from the group that July.